mozman/ezdxf/docs/source/addons/importer.rst

 Importer
 ========

-This rewritten Importer class from ezdxf v0.10 is not compatible to previous ezdxf versions, but previous implementation was already broken.

 This add-on is meant to import graphical entities from another DXF drawing and their required table entries like LAYER, LTYPE or STYLE.